C-EB/C-EB/README.md

 ### 🧾 About Me

-Not trying to solve any problem by coding.
 Just learning things, building stuff, and sharing it here.

 GitHub is where I document what I’m doing — whether it’s web scraping, automation, scripting, or exploring random tech.